jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

   .. code-block:: python
     :emphasize-lines: 1

-    git commit -am 'extract class attributes'
+    git commit -am 'extract object attributes'

-:ref:`I can use class attributes to remove repetition<remove repetition with class attributes>`.
+:ref:`I can use object attributes to remove repetition<remove repetition with object attributes>`.
 I make them once and other things in the :ref:`class<everything is an object>` can reference them.

 ----